Tech Blog

 Roughly 1 out of every 10,000 new database connections would hit the timeout.
 The rest succeeded.

-The other problem was that it would go away on its own.
-The first couple of times we saw it, by the time we had enough tooling in place to capture the right traffic and compare it against firewall state, the errors had already stopped showing up.
+The other problem was that the failure would disappear on its own.
+The first couple of times we saw it, the errors had stopped by the time we had enough tooling in place to capture the right traffic and compare it against firewall state.

 The most useful capture was intentionally narrow.
 We did not need full MySQL payloads, and capturing them would have created unnecessary volume and sensitivity.